 Working as a Consultant while Studying Part-Time

-Interview with Tabea Adolph, part-time Master in Management student and KPMG Associate
+Interview with Tabea Kerger, part-time Master in Management student and KPMG Associate

-In today’s interview we talked to Tabea Adolph, who works as an Associate in the restructuring department for KPMG.
+In today’s interview, we talked to Tabea Kerger, who works as an Associate in the restructuring department for KPMG.
 Parallel to starting her full-time job at KPMG, she enrolled into the part-time Master in Management program at the Leipzig campus.
-She talks about the importance of getting your employer on board, using the flexible system provided by HHL and how to fit studying into a busy travel schedule.
+She talks about the importance of getting your employer on board, using the flexible system provided by HHL, and how to fit studying into a busy travel schedule.

 We’ll start with your studies at HHL.
 What specifically made you decide on studying at HHL?

-Towards the end of my bachelor studies, I was searching for business schools that offer part-time master programs.
-As I wanted to work full-time while studying, the program timetable and the balance between presence lectures and home assignments was one main decision criteria for studying at HHL.
+Toward the end of my bachelor’s studies, I was searching for business schools that offer part-time master’s programs.
+As I wanted to work full-time while studying, the program timetable and the balance between present lectures and home assignments were one main decision criteria for studying at HHL.

 Why was a part-time Master in Management the right choice for you personally?

-I had already completed my Bachelor in Finance and Management as a part-time study program at the Frankfurt School and for me the combination of practical experience on the job and the academic knowledge was a key factor to discovering my profession.
+I had already completed my Bachelor in Finance and Management in a part-time study program at the Frankfurt School and for me, the combination of practical experience on the job and academic knowledge was a key factor in discovering my profession.
 I enjoyed being able to use my theoretical knowledge and interests and apply them directly on the job.
-Through this practical application I could decide if it was just an interest or a real possible direction for a future job.
+Through this practical application, I could decide if it was just an interest or a real possible direction for a future job.

 Let’s take a look at your career.
 What does working as a consultant at KPMG require?

 My job in the restructuring department requires a lot of flexibility.
 Projects mostly start directly after the offering due to the special situation of our clients and the need for further actions e.g. from the financing banks or shareholders.